skeletonkey/joplin_alfred_workflow/README.md

 _NOTE:_ Joplin search operates on 'Words'; therefore, partial strings may not return what you expect.

-_BUG_ currently, words separated with a space are treated as two tokens with an AND operation instead of one string.
+_BUG_ Currently, words separated with a space are treated as two tokens with an AND operation instead of one string.

 #### jt _search words_